BTW-Community/Slightly_Better_Terrible_Tools/README.md

 4) There should never be only one sane way to do something.
 On that note, giving these tools other uses churns through materials faster, which might make it harder to decide what tool would be better to use in a situation.

 ### Short story long...
-This addon doesn’t try to turn pointy sticks or sharp stones into endgame tools.
+This addon doesn’t try to turn Pointy Sticks or Sharp Stones into cheats.
 They’re still fragile, inefficient, and meant to be less-fun (but sane) options prior to renewable iron.
-They're just no longer *so bad* that you immediately write them off as a waste of time.
-Instead, they can serve as a somewhat viable option when you don’t have much access to better tools at any point, for any reason.
+They just won't be so bad you want to abandon them *literally* as soon as possible.
+Instead, they will serve as a somewhat viable option when you don’t have very much access to better tools... at any point, for any reason.

 ---